 - 60 percent of small businesses cannot sustain their businesses beyond six months after a cyber-attack.
 (NCSA)

-- Target’s massive breach in 2013, which affected the personal information of 60 million and the credit-card details for 42 million customers, reached $2.5 billion in estimated total losses after four years.
+- Target’s massive breach in 2013, which affected the personal information of 60 million and the credit card details of 42 million customers, reached $2.5 billion in estimated total losses after four years.
 (Rippleshot)

 - Data breaches are mostly the result of employee error or an inside job